Essential Philosophy Reading for MBA Students

 4. Truth and Method, Hans-Georg Gadamer

 Gadamer’s major 1960 philosophical work deals with the art of hermeneutics—or the art of interpretation.
 What does he study?
 How humans interpret things in context—and how interpretations change when the context changes.
 Sound like your advertising and marketing textbooks?
 It should—and it will help you understand that business never happens in a vacuum.
-While your business philosophy can stay the same, your process should always evolve.
+While your business philosophy can stay the same, your process should always evolve if you are studying for an MBA in Business.

 5. Twilight of the Idols, Friedrich Nietzsche